Siege of Cawnpore: Bibi Ghar massacre

 The guard sepoys were ordered to fall in.
 Half a dozen obeyed.
 They raised their muskets, but shot high at the ceiling of neighbouring apartments.
 It was the gloaming dusk and the 5 killers entered.
 In the gloom Survur Khan stepped out of the house, his sword broken, to fetch another, then another.
 By the time darkness fell the men left and locked up the house.
 The screams had stopped, but the groans continued until the morning.
 The next day the sweepers came to throw the bodies into the well.
 Many of the children had survived and tried to escape, children of 5 or 6.
 A crowd looked on and the children cried for help.
 No one helped them.
-When one went into the crowd they grabbed them and through them down the well.
+When one went into the crowd they grabbed them and threw them down the well.
 Three women had survived enough to talk and were also murdered.

+An eyewitness later recorded how the 'bodies were dragged out, most of them by the hair of the head.
+Those who had clothes worth taking were stripped.
+Some women were alive...there was a great crowd looking on: they were standing in the compound.
+They were principally city people and villagers.
+Yes: there were also sepoys.
+Three boys were alive.
+They were fair children.
+The eldest, I think, must have been six or seven, and the youngest five years.
+They were running round the well, (where else could they go?) and there was none to save them.
+No: none said a word, or tried to save them.

+Of the 200 women and children hacked to death, or thown alive down the well, 98 were the wives and children of men from the 32nd Foot.
+Some of the children were physically torn in two by the sepoys.
 An alternative account is that after the men were murdered, some of the sepoys only agreed to remove the women and children from the courtyard when Tatya Tope threatened to execute them for dereliction of duty.
 In this account Nana Sahib left "the building" (his position outside the courtyard under the tree) because he didn't want to be a witness to the unfolding massacre.

 The British females and children were ordered to come out of the house but they refused to do so and clung to one another.
 They barricaded themselves in, tying the door handles with clothing.
 In "Our Bones are Scattered" Ward writes that the soldier could not be compelled to pull them out, so they decided to kill them inside the building.
 The lack of spectacle making Nana leave.